Approach to Universal Design

 Internal Monitor Program

-Epson invites employees and members of their families to participate in a monitor program.
-We ask registered monitors to evaluate our products as customers in order to identify ways to improve product usability.
+Seiko Epson invites employees and members of their families to participate in a monitor program.
+Registered monitors evaluate product usability and design from an ordinary user’s perspective.

 Some of Epson's Universal Design Features